Instructor: Tim Chumley

 Friday

 • Topic: Section 8.5: Applications to physics, continued.
-We do some more examples of computing work that involving pumping fluids from containers of various shapes.
+We continue our discussion on computing work done in pumping fluids from containers of various shapes.

 • Class materials: Lecture notes, worksheet